How To Create A Shared Folder

 dsm7

-For an in-depth discussion of shared folders, please refer to Using Shared Folders On Synology NAS (available soon).
+For an in-depth discussion of shared folders, please refer to Using Shared Folders On Synology NAS.

 Actions